In this class, students will learn to:

 Accommodations for Disabilities

 Dickinson values diverse types of learners and is committed to ensuring that each student is afforded equitable access to participate in all learning experiences.
 If you have (or think you may have) a learning difference or a disability – including a mental health, medical, or physical impairment – that would hinder your access to learning or demonstrating knowledge in this class, please contact Access and Disability Services (ADS).
 They will confidentially explain the accommodation request process and the type of documentation that Dean and Director Marni Jones will need to determine your eligibility for reasonable accommodations.
-To learn more about available supports, go to www.dickinson.edu/access, email email@example.com, call (717) 245-1734, or go to ADS in the Lower Level of Old West, Room 5.
+To learn more about available supports, go to www.dickinson.edu/ADS or email email@example.com.

 To plagiarize is to use without proper citation or acknowledgment the words, ideas, or work of another.
 Plagiarism is a form of cheating that refers to several types of unacknowledged borrowing.